How to Setup Your Auction Draft

 Auction Draft Rule #6: Determine how much money must be started on a nominated player.
 The normal minimum for any player should be $1.
 Some people advocate that a few of the better, first or second round type, players should have higher minimum starting bids.
 In actual auctions, we would call these reserves, or minimum starting bids.
-I think you should create two or three tiers of players for your auction.
+You could create two or three tiers of players for your auction.
 As a league, you can decide on a list of player rankings to use, and then create a minimum bid on say the starting number of players for your league.
-So, if you have a 12 owner league, that means you would typically have 12 starting QB’s.
+So, if you have a 12 team league, that means you would typically have 12 starting QB’s.
 If most managers can agree on a starting list, you can then create a minimum bid for these players.
 If the range of values on a cheat sheet with a $200 budget is $10 to $30, then your league could make the minimum bid $5 or $10.
 To make things a little more interesting and appease the chiselers in your group, you could create minimum bids for only 10 of the 12.
 For Running Backs, I would advocate for three tiers, the top 12, the next 12, and then the rest.
 If the top RB’s range from $25 to $60, then you could make the minimum $20.
 If the next group is $8 to $20, then you could make the minimum on this group $5.
 The point of this is to help the pace of the auction.
 While auctions are great, they can get away from you time wise if you let the cheap skates run your auction.
-I love draft night, and I don't mind having the fun last a few hours, but I don’t need it to last five hours.
+I love draft night, and I don't mind having the fun last a few hours, but I don’t need it to last eight hours.